-Consensus Estimate and year ago results on the back of solid
+Zacks Consensus Estimate and year-ago quarter figure on the back of

-underwriting results.
-Both Insurance and Reinsurance segment wrote
+solid underwriting results.
+Both Insurance and Reinsurance segments

-company witnessed decreased expenses in the quarter and expects
+witnessed lower expenses in the quarter but expects operating

-operating expenses in 2014 to be higher than 2013 by mid single
+expenses in 2014 to be higher than 2013 by mid single digits.
+Net

-digits.
-Net investment income continues to witness a decline.
-XL
+investment income continues to decline.
+XL Insurance (Bermuda)

-Insurance (Bermuda) divested its wholly owned subsidiary, XL Life
+divested its wholly owned subsidiary, XL Life Reinsurance.
+XL Group

-Reinsurance.
-XL Group believes the divestiture to improve the risk
+believes that the divestiture will improve the risk profile and

-profile, cushioning it with additional flexibility to pursue
+cushion it with additional flexibility to pursue capital management

-capital management initiatives.
-This includes buying back of an
+initiatives.
+This includes buying back of an additional $300

-additional $300 million of shares in 2014.
-XL Group remains focused
+million of shares in 2014.
+XL Group remains focused on enhancing

-to enhance its shareholders value via dividend increase as well as
+its shareholders' value via dividend increase as well as share

 Upon its redomestication to Ireland from the Cayman Islands, on